National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/Deployment/deployment-local.md

 ```
 There is a script called 'fk' in the folder 'jena-fuseki-kafka/jena-kafka-client' which will need editing, open the script in your favorite text editor, changing the line ```CPJ="$(echo target/jena-kafka-client-*.jar)"``` to ```CPJ="$(echo target/jena-kafka-client-*.jar | sed 's/ /\:/g')"```

-Then, switch to shell/base 2, restart the IANode but with dev-server-kafka.ttl and create somewhere to store topic meta data.
+Then, switch to second shell/bash terminal, restart the IANode but with dev-server-kafka.ttl and create somewhere to store topic meta data.
 ctrl-c to stop the process then
 ``` bash
 # should be here already `<root of projects>/secure-agent-graph`